dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 In the middle of seventh grade, I began attending a youth group at a new church on Wednesday nights.
 The contrast to my school experience could not have been bigger.
 I felt like I could fit in, have fun, and grow in my faith.
 Youth group became my sanctuary in the middle of what was often another depressing week at school.
 Most importantly, it was through the teaching and discussions here that I started to realize that the lessons I learned from the Bible as a child were actually applicable in my everyday life.
 Feelings of depression, loneliness, and worthlessness could be replaced by peace, joy and the knowledge that my life had tremendous value because God himself deeply loved me.

-The summer before my freshman year of high school I went on a white-water rafting trip with the youth group.
+The summer before my freshman year of high school I went on a white water rafting trip with the youth group.
 The setting was beautiful and the rafting was a blast, but the time we spent in the Bible had the biggest impact on my life.

 During one particular small group discussion we were talking about what it meant to have a relationship with God.
 Up until this point I'd mostly thought of Christianity as being about how to get to heaven and what you were supposed to do and not do until then.
 So I shared that I didn't really feel like my relationship with God was personal the way a close relationship with another person can be.
 But the other group members pushed back and assured me that my relationship with God could actually be more personal than any other.
 As I reflected on this and studied the Bible throughout the rest of camp I came to believe that they were right; God wanted a personal relationship with me and to be involved in my everyday life.

-In the months after that camp I started to more fully realize how central a personal relationship with God is to the life of a Christian.
+In the months after camp I started to more fully realize how central a personal relationship with God is to the life of a Christian.
 I saw that the Bible stories and teachings described a God who wasn't distant or detached, but one who was close and personal.
 I began to realize the magnitude of God's love.
 Jesus loved my broken and flawed self so much that he would suffer incredible pain just so that he could come into my life and make it whole again.
 And not just in some future utopia, he wanted to change my life right where I was.

 <hr />